mshull/dwa-p4/README.md

 5. You will now need to wait as the migration takes hold and the data is seeded into the system.

+6. You will need to login with the emails that were seeded (as requested).

 ## Outside Code

 1. This project uses the [Bootstrap framework](http://getbootstrap.com) as it's front-end foundation.